-Claire Paris, sildenafil internationally known professor at the University of Miami, best cialis broke the USA Women’s National Freediving record in the Dynamic No Fins category.
+Claire Paris, internationally known professor at the University of Miami, broke the USA Women’s National Freediving record in the Dynamic No Fins category.
 She competed against twelve other athletes in the first annual event, lasting three minutes and seven seconds underwater on a single breath.
 She swam 128 meters, the equivalent of 420 feet, in this record breaking dive.

 In this event, participants swim underwater without fins for as long as they can on one single breath.
 Paris added three meters (ten feet) to the previous record, set by Shell Eisenberg, a performance freediving instructor in Hawaii.

 USA Freediving is a nonprofit association founded in 2003.